SoftUni-Internal/interactive-content/EN/05-While-Loop/05-Infinite-While-Loop.md

 }
 ```

-Here, the value of the variable `command` is changed at each iteration and the **infinite loop** is avoided.
+Here, the value of the variable "command" is changed at each iteration and the **infinite loop** is avoided.
 [/slide]